Relevancy ranking factors

 If, on your plumbing website, you offer details of suppliers, associated businesses or even competitors, Google consider these links to be highly irrelevant, and find that they tend to be either paid for or reciprocal.
 Either way, they carry very little link juice and can be considered as spammy activity.

-Ultimately, the link should be relevant in relation to the text around it as awkward or irrelevant links can be identified and penalised by Google’s Penguin algorithm accordingly.
-Read more on this in anchor text, and for more info on location of links, see link building for a description.
+Ultimately, the link should be relevant in relation to the text around it as awkward or irrelevant links can be identified and penalised by Google’s Penguin algorithm, or their 2022 AI SpamBrain update.

 Your SEO agency can advise on the best internal linking practices, too.
-This is part of effective website navigation, or siloing, which helps clarify your main website themes.
+This is part of effective website navigation and content siloing, which helps clarify your main website themes.